-Comment on this post to suggest an agenda item for future PhD steering committee meetings.
+Comment on this post to suggest an agenda item for future CFR meetings.

 Despite our efforts to evoke change in practices that drive our research enterprise, it has been difficult to gain traction in areas that most affect researchers on a daily basis including animal care and use, chemical and biosafety, and compliance.
 Enhancing the visibility of our contributions and listening to our community is a vital part of our Mission.